ChrisBup/familystory/README.md

 ## Strong Opinions / Loosely Held

-A Sinatra app for family debates
+A Vue app for surveys and debate.